KeagenT/DocsChat/README.md

 [You can find API Key information here](https://platform.openai.com/docs/api-reference).
 In this particular hardcoded environment,
-I'm referencing the API key from my own .bashrc file inside queryFile.js, and as such this assumed your terminal has an exported OPENAI_API_KEY variable.
+I'm referencing the API key from my own .bashrc file inside queryFile.js, and as such this assumes your terminal has an exported OPENAI_API_KEY variable.

 Currently, this project's whole functionality is limited to the src/utils/ingestFile.js file, and src/utils/queryFile.js files. the ingestFile.js file is used to convert a text file into an